About The Fearless Heart

 The Fearless Heart is a project of Bay Area Nonviolent Communication.
 Like many projects, it started small when, in 2010, Miki Kashtan finally got the nerve to start her own blog.
 The response was so positive, and the pleasure of putting out her ideas and experiences so meaningful, that writing emerged as a core aspect of Miki’s work.
 As her visibility and reach grew over time, a team of people coalesced in support of the vision that she is holding for what’s possible for individuals and for the world.

 The Fearless Heart is where Miki blogs.
 It acts as the publisher for her books and upcoming multimedia self-study guide to Nonviolent Communication.
-The Fearless Heart team supports trainings around the world conducted by Miki, and organizational services offered by Miki and her colleagues in BayNVC.
-We are proud to focus on bringing collaboration and hope to organizations and underserved communities around the world.
+The Fearless Heart team supports trainings around the world conducted by Miki, and a number of other projects.
 We invite you to look around this site and see what draws your attention.
 We believe there is something here for anyone, from CEO to social activist.

 Below you will find information about all our team members.
 We love working together because we believe in what we do and we practice living now as if the world of our dreams is already in place.